Top 10 party Games

 What’s good with corn puree?

-This corn puree would be good with any sort of breaded chicken (even these coconut chicken tenders) or even with something like these pork shish kebabs.
+This corn puree would be good with any sort of breaded chicken like this almond chicken or even these coconut chicken tenders.

 more Delicious Side Dishes